 \section{Conclusion}

-Arguably, the post-starburst phase is a crucial phase in the big picture of galaxy evolution, through which a significant fraction of star-forming galaxies have passed on their way to becoming passive elliptical galaxies.
-Therefore, understanding this class of galaxies could yield important clues about how galaxies evolve.
-Currently, there are many open questions in this topic, ranging from phenomenological aspects such as the luminosity function and its evolution with redshift, to the physical mechanisms that cause star formation to stop and subsequently turn a starforming galaxy into post-starburst galaxy.
+The post-starburst phase is a rare phase in galaxy evolution, in which a small number of star-forming galaxies are on their way to becoming passive early-type galaxies.
+Therefore, understanding this class of galaxies could yield clues about how galaxies evolve and the mechanisms that drive evolution, at least for massive galaxies.
+Currently, there are many open questions in this topic, ranging from phenomenological aspects such as the luminosity function and its evolution with redshift, to the physical mechanisms that cause star formation to stop and subsequently turn a star-forming galaxy into a post-starburst galaxy.
 One key limitation faced by many previous works was the lack of a large, statistical sample with uniform selection over a broad range of redshift.

 In this paper, we have systematically selected a sample of post-starburst galaxies from the SDSS DR9 spectroscopic dataset.
 The method we developed is based on template fitting, with cuts on equivalent widths applied to various relevant spectral lines.
 The selection algorithm is tested and verified against a smaller sample of post-starburst galaxies known prior to the study.
 All objects in the final sample are visually inspected to remove false positives.